GunnarGrop1/dva313-project/README.md

 | /deliverables    |                                                  All deliverables regarding this course |

 ## Amazon Web Services
-For this program to do anything useful you will need an [AWS](https://aws.amazon.com/) account with an [EC2](https://console.aws.amazon.com/ec2/v2) instance running.
+For this application to do anything useful you will need an [AWS](https://aws.amazon.com/) account with an [EC2](https://console.aws.amazon.com/ec2/v2) instance running.
-Once you have an EC2 instance running, go do the the [IAM](https://console.aws.amazon.com/iam) panel, and create a an IAM account.
+Go to the the [IAM](https://console.aws.amazon.com/iam) panel, and create a an IAM account.
 Give the new IAM user programmatic access, and give it the "CloudWatchFullAccess" right.
-REMEMBER to keep the secret key, as you will need it later.
-Go to the priviliges section and grant your new user full CloudWatch rights.
+Remember to keep the secret key, as you will need it later.
+Once you have an IAM account, go to the EC2 panel and create a virtual machine of any kind.
+**Note**: this application has only been tested with Ubuntu 20.04 EC2 instances.

 ## Installation